wmcooper2/lyricsearch/README.md

   * change the file paths where they will save to
 5.

 ### other notes
-* copy time =  44095 seconds to evenly divide 616,000 files
+* copy time =  44095 seconds to evenly divide 616,000 files among 4 dirs on the macbook.